dj-application/interactive-jupyter/README.md

 # interactive-jupyter

-##  How to add interactive controls in jupyter notebooks?
+##  How to render live Jupyter notebooks?
 ```
 # 1. Create a conda environment
 conda env create